kmkouokam/terraform-aws-modules-multistack-with-beanstalk/README.md

 Features
 ------------------------------------------------------------------------------------------------------------------------
-1- Create mutlistack application with MySQL, Elasticached, ActiveMQ in the backend, and Beanstalk in the frontend.
+1- Create mutlistack application with MySQL, Elasticached, and ActiveMQ in the backend, and Beanstalk in the frontend.

 2- Iam role and policies for Beanstalk